neuvector/docs/docs/15.ui_extension/03.notifictions/notifications.md

 ![Security Events](sec_events.png)

-Slide left or  / and right dot on the time slider to filter events by date.
+Slide the dot left or right on the time slider to filter events by date.

 ![Security Events](sec_events_time_filter.png)

-Type in keyword into quick filter box to filter any event which includes the keyword.
+Type in keywords into the quick filter box to filter any event which includes the keyword.

 ![Security Events](sec_events_quick_filter.png)

-Open the Advanced filter slide panel, there are multiple options supporting your searching.
+Open the Advanced filter slide panel, and you will find multiple options supporting your search:

 - Severity, Location and Category can be filtered according to the tags on the right side of the event title.
 - Autocomplete list can support user to enter Host, Source, Destination